 “We would expect them to report higher levels of distress, such as sadness and depression, and feel more pressures to be attractive and thin.”

 In a survey ran by humanetech among 200000 iPhone users, Tinder occupies 9th place in the most unhappy apps section.
 It reported that 56% of users were unhappy.

 Tinder provides great value.
 But, one should learn to use it wisely.

 You never know!
-There might be a future where companies might hire marketers based on their success rate in Tinder.
-This is similar to how startups hire marketers and social media managers based on their Social media profile and blog.
+There might be a future where companies might hire marketers based on their success rate on Tinder.
+This is similar to how startups hire marketers and social media managers based on their Social media profiles and blog.